Democratic Republic of the Congo

 Implementation

-In 2022, the DRC encouraged “states which have not yet done so to accede to [the TPNW], because it constitutes an important step towards a world free of nuclear weapons and, if we are sincere in our quest for disarmament, we have a collective responsibility to ensure its universalisation”.
+In 2023, the DRC urged all states “that have not yet done so to seize the opportunity to sign and ratify the [TPNW] with a view to achieving the goal of a world free of nuclear weapons’.
+It added that, “if we are sincere in our quest for disarmament, we have the collective responsibility to ensure [the TPNW’s] universalisation”.

 The DRC addresses a regional seminar on the universalisation of the TPNW in Pretoria, South Africa, in 2023.
 Photo: ICAN